-H33. about the processes of reproduction and birth as part of the human life cycle; how babies are conceived and born (and that there are ways to prevent a baby being made); how babies need to be cared for1 H34. about where to get more information, help and advice about growing and changing, especially about puberty H35. about the new opportunities and responsibilities that increasing independence may bring H36. strategies to manage transitions between classes and key stages Keepi ng safe H28. about rules and age restrictions that keep us safe H29. to recognise risk in simple everyday situations and what action to take to minimise harm H37. reasons for following and complying with regulations and restrictions (including age restrictions); how they promote personal safety and wellbeing with reference to social media, television programmes, films, games and online gaming H30. about how to keep safe at home (including around electrical appliances) and fire safety (e.g. not playing with matches and lighters) H38. how to predict, assess and manage risk in different situationsH39. about hazards (including fire risks) that may cause harm, injury or risk in the H31. that household products (including medicines) can be harmful if not used correctly home and what they can do reduce risks and keep safeH40. about the importance of taking medicines correctly and using household H32. ways to keep safe in familiar and unfamiliar environments (e.g. beach, shopping centre, park, swimming pool, on the street) and how to cross the road safely products safely, (e.g. following instructions carefully) H41. strategies for keeping safe in the local environment or unfamiliar places (rail, water, road) and firework safety; safe use of digital devices when out and about H33. about the people whose job it is to help keep us safe H42. about the importance of keeping personal information private; strategies for H34. basic rules to keep safe online, including what is meant by personal information and what should be kept private; the importance of telling a trusted adult if they come across something that scares them keeping safe online, including how to manage requests for personal information or images of themselves and others; what to do if frightened or worried by something seen or read online and how to report concerns, inappropriate content and contact H35. about what to do if there is an accident and someone is hurtH36. how to get help in an emergency (how to dial 999 and what to say) H43. about what is meant by first aid; basic techniques for dealing with common injuries 2
+- H37. reasons for following and complying with regulations and restrictions (including age restrictions); how they promote personal safety and wellbeing with reference to social media, television programmes, films, games and online gaming - H38. how to predict, assess and manage risk in different situations - H39. about hazards (including fire risks) that may cause harm, injury or risk in the home and what they can do reduce risks and keep safe - H40. about the importance of taking medicines correctly and using household products safely, (e.g. following instructions carefully) - H41. strategies for keeping safe in the local environment or unfamiliar places (rail, water, road) and firework safety; safe use of digital devices when out and about - H42. about the importance of keeping personal information private; strategies for keeping safe online, including how to manage requests for personal information or images of themselves and others; what to do if frightened or worried by something seen or read online and how to report concerns, inappropriate content and contact - H43. about what is meant by first aid; basic techniques for dealing with common injuries

-H44. how to respond and react in an emergency situation; how to identify situations that may require the emergency services; know how to contact them and what to say H45. that female genital mutilation (FGM) is against British law, what to do and whom to tell if they think they or someone they know might be at risk3 Drugs, alcoho I and tobacco H37. about things that people can put into their body or on their skin; how these can affect how people feel H46. about the risks and effects of legal drugs common to everyday life (e.g. cigarettes, e-cigarettes/vaping, alcohol and medicines) and their impact on health; recognise that drug use can become a habit which can be difficult to break H47. to recognise that there are laws surrounding the use of legal drugs and that some drugs are illegal to own, use and give to others H48. about why people choose to use or not use drugs (including nicotine, alcohol and medicines); H49. about the mixed messages in the media about drugs, including alcohol and smoking/vaping H50. about the organisations that can support people concerning alcohol, tobacco and nicotine or other drug use; people they can talk to if they have concerns
+H44. how to respond and react in an emergency situation; how to identify situations that may require the emergency services; know how to contact them and what to say

+H45. that female genital mutilation (FGM) is against British law, what to do and whom to tell if they think they or someone they know might be at risk

+Drugs, alcohol and tobacco

+H37. about things that people can put into their body or on their skin; how these can affect how people feel

+H46. about the risks and effects of legal drugs common to everyday life (e.g. cigarettes, e-cigarettes/vaping, alcohol and medicines) and their impact on health; recognise that drug use can become a habit which can be difficult to break

+H47. to recognise that there are laws surrounding the use of legal drugs and that some drugs are illegal to own, use and give to others

+H48. about why people choose to use or not use drugs (including nicotine, alcohol and medicines);

+H49. about the mixed messages in the media about drugs, including alcohol and smoking/vaping

+H50. about the organisations that can support people concerning alcohol, tobacco and nicotine or other drug use; people they can talk to if they have concerns